redpesk-labs/benchmark-serialization/README.md

 After that it will test all different serializations and de-serializations.
 We use the **MONOTONIC CLOCK** to calculate the time passed in each case.
 Before to print the result, it will **verify** if all data is well serialized.

+To have a significant bench, it is recommended to create a binary for each serialization techno.

 ## How use it

 You can go to the file **config-parsing.h** to change macros to change which serialization would be tested, and the number of data tested.